10cm (band): Birth of 10cm as a band

 Around 2008 or 2009, the two arrived in Seoul to venture into the indie scene.
 The band debuted as an indie band at 'Club ta (打)', a famous live club located in Hongdae.

 2010–2011: Debut and 1.0

 Their debut EP, which was released in April 2010, was recorded with a microphone covered in stockings, and the album cover was 100% made by themselves.
 3000 copies were published.
 The album sold out in one month, and the band gained popularity.
 In 2011, the band released their first studio album 1.0.
-The band described the music in the album as targeted towards office women in their late 20s to their 30s, and seeked their empathy, which was a contrast to their early music, but gained popularity for their brutally honest and sensual lyrics.
+The band described the music in the album as targeted towards office women in their late 20s to their 30s, and sought their empathy, which was a contrast to their early music, but gained popularity for their brutally honest and sensual lyrics.
 The first 10,000 copies were sold out on the release day.
 The band's early activities involved playing the djembe which was influenced from performances of Jason Mraz and Toca Rivera.